Kernix13/markdown-cheatsheet/README.md

 <code>testing align="center" in a pre block </code>
 </pre>

 Unless there is a way to display the tags differently, then I do not see the point of using `pre`, `table`, `lists`, or `blockquote`.
-Especially the `table` tag since there are a lot of tags you need to enter.
+The exception is the `table` tag, especially if you have long text in table cells AND are using Prettier.
+If you try to use markdown tables, the display of it in your editor becomes unreadable.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>